-All students are able to study any subject if they really want to and the aim is always to ensure everybody has as broad and ambitious range of subjects as possible.
-Students with SEND who require particular support and students eligible for the Pupil Premium are seen individually by members of the senior leadership team or our SENDCo to talk through the process and ensure the most appropriate subjects are selected for each individual.
+All students are able to study any subject if they really want to and the aim is always to ensure everybody has as broad and ambitious a range of subjects as possible.
+Students with SEND who require particular support and students eligible for the Pupil Premium are seen individually by members of the Senior Leadership Team or our SENDCo to talk through the process and ensure the most appropriate subjects are selected for each individual.

 Our curriculum offer is robust and challenging and all courses are carefully selected to ensure this remains the case for all students.
 Early each year we look at the range of courses on offer to make sure that they:

 - Are worthwhile courses in their own right – i.e. they are interesting and rewarding to study